History Article: Sunday, December 21, 2025

 The McCallum Adobe

-This is the town's oldest building, built in 1884 for the first permanent white settler, John Guthrie McCallum.
-John was the first to bring water to the desert by constructing a stone-lined ditch that brought water from Tahquitz Canyon to his ranch.
+This is the town's oldest building, built in 1884 for the first permanent non-native settler, John Guthrie McCallum.
+John was the first to bring a structured water system to the desert by constructing a stone-lined ditch that brought water from Tahquitz Canyon to his ranch.
+The sunbaked bricks used to form the Adobe were made by Cahuilla Indians using a mix of mud, fiber, and ancient water from the hot springs, itself known for curative properties.
+The Adobe still stands proudly today.

 Come in and delve into the storied past of Palm Springs.
-Rotating and permanent Exhibitions and memorabilia on display, plus a bookstore.
+Rotating and permanent Exhibitions and memorabilia on display.
 Admission is free.

 Welwood Murray Memorial Library (1940)